Thermodynamic topology optimization for hardening materials: Numerical results

-\textit{Remark:} It is worth mentioning that we obtain exactly the behavior as for hyperelastic surrogate model in the 1D case. \re{However,} this holds true for each individual tensor component which differ in different stress levels in the plastic regime which are determined by the specific strain state.
+\textit{Remark:} It is worth mentioning that we obtain exactly the behavior as for hyperelastic surrogate model in the 1D case.
+However, this holds true for each individual tensor component which differ in different stress levels in the plastic regime which are determined by the specific strain state.
 Consequently, our surrogate material model yields the intended results also for the 3D case in which the calibration of a hyperelastic model is a very challenging task, if possible at all.

 Another investigation of the quality of the surrogate model is discussed by the results of a FEM simulation.
-To this end, we choose a fix density distribution of the clamped beam (defined in \secref{sec:benchmarkProblems}) given by optimization results (\figref{fig:pic_ClampedBeam_tto_compare_chi}, \num{1} loop).
-For this structure and boundary value problem\re{,} both for the surrogate model and classic elasto-plasticity a simulation is applied \re{in which} we ramp the maximum displacement up over \num{20} load steps.
-All computations are performed for all plasticity types: ideal, linear hardening and exponential hardening.
+To this end, we choose a fix density distribution of the clamped beam (defined in \secref{sec:benchmarkProblems}) given by the elastic optimization result (\figref{fig:pic_ClampedBeam_tto_compare_chi}).
+For this structure and boundary value problem, both for the surrogate model and classic elasto-plasticity a simulation is applied in which we ramp the maximum displacement up over \num{100} load steps.
+Computations are performed for exponential and linear hardening I, for instance.
 The resulting distribution of plastic strains and its relative difference is plotted in \figref{fig:pic_models_fem_compare}.

-The maximum deviation is \re{always} less than \SI{1}{\percent}.
+The maximum deviation is always less than~\SI{2}{\percent}.
 Considering the mathematical difference of the two models, the difference of computed plastic strain is unexpectedly low.